2023 Employment Discrimination Statistics Employees Need to Know

 Demographic data also provides some insight into what is happening across the country.

 Racial discrimination has increased since the pandemic’s beginning, including discrimination targeting Asian and Asian American individuals.
-According to PEW Research, 58% of Asian Americans reported racial discrimination.
+Asians reported over 1,100 cases of harassment and discrimination in 2020 alone.
+In 2021, 58% of Asian Americans reported workplace discrimination.

 Transgender discrimination is by far the most common.
-Three-fourths of transgender employees have experienced some form of workplace discrimination.
+90% of employees who are transgender have experienced harassment, mistreatment, and violence at their jobs.

-62% of Latinos aged 18 to 29 and 57% of Latinos aged 30 to 49 experienced bias.
+24% of Hispanic and Black employees report feeling discriminated against in the past year.
 And approximately 35% of Native Americans have personally experienced slurs in the workplace.

 Keep in mind this data is a sampling of employment discrimination by demographic, and it is not all-encompassing.